MicrosoftDocs/winrt-api/windows.devices.sensors/compass_readingchanged.md

 Applications can set the frequency of this event by setting the **ReportInterval** property.

-The following example demonstrates how a Windows Store app built with C# and XAML registers its **ReadingChanged** event handler.
+The following example demonstrates how a UWP app built with C# and XAML registers its **ReadingChanged** event handler.